mv28jam/wordpress-single-docker/README.md

 ## Create new Wordpress site.
 1. Install Docker
 2. Clone code
-3. Set environment to "dif env" of Dockerfile-new to create site with your credentials
+3. Set environment to "dif env" of Dockerfile.new to create site with your credentials
 4. Run code
 <code>$chmod 775 ./sh/build_new.sh
 $sudo ./sh/build_new.sh</code>